moopmobility/OpenTripPlanner/docs/RoutingModes.md

 Driving your own car the entirety of the route.
 This can be combined with transit, where will return routes with a [Kiss & Ride](https://en.wikipedia.org/wiki/Park_and_ride#Kiss_and_ride_/_kiss_and_fly) component.
 This means that the car is not parked in a permanent parking area but rather the passenger is dropped off (for example, at an airport) and the driver continues driving the car away from the drop off location.

+<h4 id="CAR_FROM_PARK">CAR_FROM_PARK</h4>

+Walking and taking transit to the departure station and picking up a car from the park-and-ride facilities to drive to the destination.
+This mode needs to be combined with at least one transit mode otherwise, it behaves like an ordinary car journey.
+_Prerequisite:_ Park-and-ride areas near the stations need to be present in the OSM input file.

 <h4 id="CAR_HAILING">CAR_HAILING</h4>